 (c) Connecticut Explored Spring 2011

 Black people had resisted slavery and fought for its abolition even before the formation of the Union in 1776.
-In Connecticut in 1779, 1780, and 1788 blacks petitioned the Connecticut General Assembly for “the abolition of Slavery in Connecticut.”
-Here we feature the words of some of Connecticut’s leading black abolitionists, spoken and written, as they strove to be front and center in all aspects of the struggle for their human rights.
+In Connecticut in 1779, 1780, and 1788 Black Connecticans petitioned the Connecticut General Assembly for “the abolition of Slavery in Connecticut.”
+Here we feature the words of some of Connecticut’s leading Black abolitionists, spoken and written, as they strove to be front and center in all aspects of the struggle for their human rights.